atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+newContent : class java.lang.String : The content to set the file to

 ### `setName`